stuartpauljames/school-hub/README.md

 - **ClassDojo and MyChildAtSchool have no public API.** The connectors for them use Playwright to drive a real browser and log in as you.
 This is fragile by nature -- it can break when either site changes its UI.
-- **Class Charts' parent login has reCAPTCHA protection** that can't reliably be automated.
-This connector instead logs in as each *child*, using their own pupil code + date of birth (the same login they'd use at school) -- ask your school for this if you don't already have it.
+- **Class Charts isn't in the guided wizard**, and its parent login has reCAPTCHA protection that can't reliably be automated -- see "Adding Class Charts by hand" below if you want to add it separately.
 - **ClassDojo is exploring an official API/MCP server.** Worth signing up for early access at https://www.classdojo.com/classdojo-api-mcp/ -- if it ships, it should replace the ClassDojo connector with something far more